 - Large TV screens to enlarge reading material

 - Magnifying eyeglasses, hand-held magnifiers, or stand magnifiers to enlarge reading material or other objects

 - Prism lenses to move images from blind spots into areas with normal vision

 Speak with your eye doctor or healthcare provider for professional medical advice on treating the blind spot.

-Researchers have discovered that you may be able to shrink your blind spot by using certain eye training exercises.
-In a small study consisting of ten participants, researchers learned that specific eye exercises could shrink the blind spot by as much as ten percent.1
+Research suggests you can shrink your blind spot using certain eye training exercises.
+One small study found that specific eye exercises could shrink the blind spot by as much as ten percent.1

-In time, the participants were better able to detect the small image in their blind spot and judge the color of the ring and the direction of the moving bands.
-This research proposes that this improvement would be so minor that people would not even notice it.
-This is partly because most people do not even see their blind spot anyway.
+This research proposes that this improvement would be so minor people wouldn’t even notice it.
+This is partly because most people don’t see their blind spots.